astronomer/docs/software/install-airgapped.md

 If your key is not compatible with the Astronomer Software integrated container registry, request your Certificate Authority [re-issue the credentials](#request-a-certificate-bundle) (re-emphasizing the need for an RSA cert) or [use an external container registry](#configure-a-private-docker-registry-airflow).

-## Step 7: Storing and configuring the Public TLS Full-Chain Certificate {#storing-and-configuring-the-public-tls-full-chain-certificate}
+## Step 7: Storing and configuring the Ingress Controller Public TLS Full-Chain Certificate {#storing-and-configuring-the-public-tls-full-chain-certificate}

 ### Storing the full-chain TLS certificate in the Astronomre Platform Namespace
 Store the public full-chain certificate in the Astronomer Software Platform Namespace in a `tls`-type Kubernetes secret named `astronomer-tls` using the following command.